 The amendments will allow entities to use the equity method to account for investments in subsidiaries, joint ventures and associates in their separate financial statements.
 Entities already applying PFRS and electing to change to the equity method in its separate financial statements will have to apply that change retrospectively.
-For first-time adopters of PFRS electing to use the equity method in its separate financial statements, they will be required to apply this method from the date of transition to PFRS.
-The amendments are effective for annual periods beginning on or after January 1, 2016, with early adoption permitted.
 These amendments will not have any effect on the Group's consolidated financial statements.